PoTable: Towards Systematic Thinking via Plan-then-Execute Stage Reasoning on Tables: Introduction

-Along this line, we propose \textsc{PoTable} (\textbf{P}rogramming \textbf{o}n \textbf{Table}s), a novel stage-oriented plan-then-execute reasoning approach that achieves systematic thinking on tables.
-Specifically, \textsc{PoTable} deploys several distinct tabular analytical stages with clear objectives and instructions.
-To accomplish the table reasoning task, \textsc{PoTable} completes each stage-specific goal sequentially and achieves stage-by-stage reasoning.
-At each stage, \textsc{PoTable} conducts plan-then-execute reasoning through the integration of an LLM and a real-time Python interpreter.
-In the planning phase, \textsc{PoTable} presents the operation chain under the stage objective and instruction.
-As for the executing phase, \textsc{PoTable} generates the corresponding code for each operation and then conducts real-time code running in Python.
-If the execution feedback reveals erroneous information, \textsc{PoTable} will regenerate the operation code as the beginning of a new execution loop.
-Overall, \textsc{PoTable} is a simple yet effective LLM-based method that achieves high-quality table reasoning.
+Along this line, we propose \textsc{PoTable} (\textbf{P}rogramming \textbf{o}n \textbf{Table}s), a novel framework that incorporates systematic thinking into table reasoning via a stage-oriented ``plan-then-execute'' mechanism.
+Specifically, \textsc{PoTable} employs distinct analytical stages with clear objectives, providing structured guidance that complements the overall task goal.
+The framework tackles reasoning tasks by fulfilling these stage-specific goals sequentially, integrating an LLM with a real-time Python interpreter.
+For each stage, the process operates in two phases: planning and execution.
+In the planning phase, \textsc{PoTable} formulates an operation chain tailored to the specific stage objective.
+As for the executing phase, \textsc{PoTable} generates corresponding code for each operation and executes it immediately via the Python interpreter.
+When execution feedback reveals erroneous information, \textsc{PoTable} enters an iterative loop to regenerate the code until the issue is resolved.
+Collectively, these mechanisms render \textsc{PoTable} a streamlined yet resilient framework for LLM-based table reasoning.